RJTK/convex_optimize/README.md

 This repo contains some implementations for doing (mostly convex) optimization.
 The work is done mostly for my own learning purposes, but the examples here could conceivably be useful for others.
+I may add some more interesting application examples and/or interior point methods in the future.

 The basic descent algorithm for unconstrained minimization of a function f, with domain D, is simply